pbuckner/x-plane_plugins/XPython/Resources/plugins/XPPython3/README_INSTALL.md

     the binary *.xpl plugin files.
 To be loaded on startup, files need to be named I_PI_<i>anything</i>.py.
   + python files in this directory will be in you PYTHONPATH and therefore accessible to your scripts.

-## Plugin Menus
-XPPython3 installs a single menu item, "XPPython3", on the plugin menu.
-From there, you can:
-  * Enable - only useful if you've disabled the scripts
-  * Disable - disables all scripts
-  * Reload - Stops and restarts python, reloading all scripts.
-While this works, note that some plugins do not clean up after themselves, so loading all python plugins may result in duplications.

 ## Logging
 ### `Log.txt`